harrelchris/Py3Direct/README.md

 be redirected to the same page in the Python 3 documentation.

 ###Extensible Bookmarklet
-Py3Direct use is preloaded, as well as a convenient way to bypass Youtube sign-in for mature content.
+Similar to the bookmarlet above, Py3Direct use is preloaded, as well as a convenient way to bypass Youtube sign-in for mature content.
 You can easily add more redirection rules as needed.

 ###Userscript